Graphs arising from the dual Steenrod algebra: A graphical construction at odd primes

-Similarly, if $x = \tau_i \in A^\vee (n)$, the antipode $c(x)$ is the signed sum of all directed paths from the vertex $1$ to the vertex $2 p^{i}$ in the reduced graph $G_x^\textup{R}$.
+Similarly, the antipode $c(\tau_i) \in A^\vee(n)$ is the signed sum of all directed paths from the vertex $1$ to the vertex $2 p^{i}$.
 The positive terms correspond exactly to paths consisting of an even number of edges from the vertex $1$ to the vertex $2 p^i$. \end{theorem}

 \begin{proof} Recall that the antipode map $c: A^\vee (n) \to A^\vee (n)$ of the Hopf algebra structure sends

 and

 We will prove the statement for $c(\xi_i^{p^j})$ by induction on $i$.
 The proof for $c(\tau_i)$ is similar.